 You can browse camps sorted by month or grade level.
 We offer camps for kids in grades 3-12 all three months.

 Through hands-on exploration, camp students practice the tools they need in order to write well.
 Students encounter challenging prompts and write lots of new work, then receive in-depth critique toward revision.
-At the end of camp, students share their writing at a public reading and publish a revised piece in The Cabin’s end-of-year print anthology, Camp Fire.
+At the end of camp, students share their writing at a public reading and select a piece for publication in The Cabin’s end-of-year print anthology, Camp Fire.

 Writing camp helps ignite a lifelong love of reading and writing, and gives students practical tools to apply their passion for writing to their practice on the page.